sappsdev/ui-svelte/ui-svelte-docs/static/llm/overlay/dropdown.md

 # Dropdown Component

-Display a list of actions or options from a trigger element.
+Displays a list of actions or options when triggered.

 ## Import